 I found I get the most done with the least amount of resistance mid-afternoon.
 Comparing my natural rhythm with the events of a typical weekday in my life was really helpful for me.
 Looking at this I realized why I was so distracted and overwhelmed.
 But that’s what the Time Blocks are for!

 So when you make your schedule be sure to factor in what your own natural rhythm is.
 Working against yourself doesn’t help anyone.

 How Does this Help?

 One change I made in my schedule that significantly lowered my stress was to create an Admin afternoon.
 Instead of going thru the mail every day, paying bills here and there, stopping to create labels files etc – I batched those tasks into one afternoon a week.
 When I or my husband look at my calendar you’ll see that every Thursday afternoon is set aside for Administrative tasks.
-I discovered once a week was more than enough time to schedule all relevant bills, file etc. Now that pesky task doesn’t hang over me everyday!
+I discovered once a week was more than enough time to schedule all relevant bills, file etc. Now that pesky task doesn’t hang over me every day!
 I never have to think about it unless it’s Thursday afternoon.
 Freedom!

 Scheduling time to work on one category and ONLY one category at a time, I am free from constantly worrying about when I’ll get to everything on my list.
 Trying to fit random priorities into random spaces of time in between emergencies…no thank you.
-When you get used to blocking your time, you discover that very few “emergencies” are actually emergencies.
-When you’ve got a time block around the corner in your week, so called ‘emergencies’ are easier to schedule time for then you would think.
+When you get used to blocking your time, you discover that very few “emergencies” are actual emergencies.
+When you’ve got a time block around the corner in your week, so-called ‘emergencies’ are easier to schedule time for then you would think.